 Option 2: Automatically update your graphics driver (recommended)

 If you are not familiar with computer hardware, and if you don’t have the time to update your graphics driver manually, you can, instead, do it automatically with Driver Easy.
 It’s a useful tool that automatically recognizes your system and finds the correct drivers for it.
-You don’t need to know exactly what system your computer is running or risk downloading and installing the wrong driver.
+With Driver Easy, you don’t need to waste your time hunting for driver updates as it will take care of the busy work for you.

 Here’s how to update drivers with Driver Easy:

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any devices with missing or outdated drivers.